 Example - The datasource group ‘Government Registry’ will direct to a different underlying government registry datasources depending on the country of the business being verified.

-The following types of datasource groups can be leveraged as part of the Business Verification solution (availability may vary by country):
+The Business Verification solution contains the following types of datasource groups (availability may vary by country):

 Using the correct type and format of business registration / identification number for a business you are trying to verify can lead to more accurate results.
 These serve as unique identifiers for a business but could vary among countries and jurisdictions.
 More than one business registration / identification number can identify a business.

 - Business Registration Number: This is the identification number given to a business at the time of incorporation

 - Tax Identification Number: This is a unique identifier issued to a business by a country to administer tax management activities.
 Ex.
 VAT, EIN, GST

 Use Trulioo’s GET Business Registration Numbers by Country API to retrieve the full list of supported business registration / identification numbers along with their ‘mask’ and description.

 A ‘mask’ captures the layout for the Business Registration Number.
 The table below will help you understand the meaning of each character: